This section should answer most of your questions related to the UPC contract

 we must implement 2FA (2 factor authentication).
 This means that each user will need to have a smart device

-that has the Google Authenticator app installed on it.
+that has the Google Authenticator app (or equivalent - there are others that work as well) installed on it.
 The device can be an Android or an Apple phone or tablet.

 you will need your username and password as well as a code from the app to successfully login and use eProsecutor.

 eProsecutor is now deployed to all but a couple of the agencies that returned signed agreements

 and were on the initial 150 paid up licenses (grant paid).
 The final few are scheduled.